ThulaSource/SFM-Migration-Import-App/README.md

 # SFM-Migration-Import-App
-.NET Core WPF migration application for importing files to SFM
+NET 4.7.2 WPF migration application for importing files to SFM

 Can be used as an sample application for EPJ vendors not using FM